Sheffield United 0-1 Liverpool: Sweet 16! Ragged Reds survive scare to maintain winning streak | Goal.com

 And had it not been for Andy Robertson, denying John Fleck what looked a certain goal, the title hopefuls may well have found themselves behind before Henderson’s howler.

 Liverpool will live and die by that particular mantra today.
-They march on, but only just.
+The clouds gathered, but they kept themselves dry.